‘Our phoenix’: Lula’s ups and downs in Brazil defy belief

 The life of da Silva has unfolded in such a unique, extraordinary way that it strains credulity.

-Pressed for money, he became a metalworker at age 14 in the metropolis’ gritty outskirts.
-It was a physical job that famously cost him his left pinky finger.
-He became a union leader in an era when Brazil’s manufacturing work force was still vast, and translated into political power.
+Pressed for money, he became a metalworker at age 14 in the metropolis’s gritty outskirts.
+It was a physical job that cost him his left pinky finger.
+He became a union leader in an era when Brazil’s manufacturing workforce was still vast, and translated that into political power.
 He made his first presidential run in 1989, which he lost — along with two subsequent races.

 Finally, in 2002, he claimed victory and became the first worker to assume the nation’s top job.
-And he was reelected four years later, defeating his rival Geraldo Alckmin who, this year, became his running mate.
+And he was reelected four years later, defeating Geraldo Alckmin, a center-right candidate who this year became his running mate.

 Commodities exports to China were surging, filling government coffers, and a vast welfare program lifted tens of millions of Brazilians into the middle class.
 Da Silva left office with an approval rating above 80%, and then-U.S. President Barack Obama called him “the most popular politician on Earth.”
 His hand-picked successor, Dilma Rousseff, was elected in 2014.